bowen0701/alg-ds-cpp/README.md

 # C++ Implementation of Algorithms and Data Structures

 This repo is collect my C++ implementation of algorithms and data structures.
+Further, the codes implemented here shall follow (Google C++ Style Guide)[https://google.github.io/styleguide/cppguide.html].

 Why algorithms and data structures?
 Because both are important for us who want to work on machine learning research and engineering.
 More importantly, it is a lot of fun. :-)